 Mentors for Growth

-As part of its commitment to fostering a creative, collaborative community of innovative leaders, the JCU Institute for Entrepreneurship (IFE) has established an Alumni-based mentoring program connecting aspiring entrepreneurs and social innovators with a network of experts; these one-on-one relationships are meant to provide support in the early stages of idea development.
+As part of its commitment to fostering a creative, collaborative community of innovative leaders, the JCU Institute for Entrepreneurship (IFE) has established a predominantly Alumni-based mentoring program connecting aspiring entrepreneurs and social innovators with a network of experts; mentors are meant to provide support in the early stages of idea and business development, in addition to sharing their wealth of experience in areas such as career, academic and general advice.

 Mentors can play an important role in the entrepreneurial development of an individual.
 They guide entrepreneurs from conception to development and growth, inspiring extraordinary effort, nurturing experimentation and adding experience to the decision-making process.
 We aim to create purposeful, mutually rewarding relationships, in which Mentors will act as enablers of young talent, providing knowledge, advice, connections and valuable insights.

-The immediate intent of this program is to match JCU students and recent graduates with a viable project, to experts who can help them move to the next level.
-For the most part, this means ideas in the very early stages, in the startup, non-profit and social innovation areas.
+The immediate intent of this program is to match JCU students and recent graduates to experts who can help them move to the next level.

 The longer-reaching objective is to support the development of skills and learning habits for a lifetime, to encourage leaders who will make positive contributions to a complex multicultural world, and to create a tight-knit, collaborative community, all values embedded in the University's Mission.